Patient education: Pacemakers (Beyond the Basics)

 Arrhythmia symptoms — The symptoms of arrhythmias vary, depending upon the specific arrhythmia and other factors, especially if there is underlying heart disease.
 While some people may have no symptoms, others may have various symptoms and signs.
 Symptoms may include:

-- Fainting episodes (syncope) (see "Patient information: Syncope (fainting) (Beyond the Basics)")
+●Fainting episodes (syncope) (see "Patient education: Syncope (fainting) (Beyond the Basics)")

 The decision to treat an arrhythmia with a pacemaker (or any other treatment) depends in part upon whether the person has symptoms or not as well as the severity of the symptoms.